Get insider access

 3. Best Mid-Range Camera For Photography

-The Sony α6700 is the best mid-range camera we've tested for photographers.
-This hybrid model uses a 26-megapixel APS-C sensor and captures fantastic image quality.
-It's also relatively portable, with a fairly compact body that you can easily take on the go, and it has an excellent battery life.
-It also has one of the best and most reliable autofocus systems on the market, with sophisticated subject detection and tracking—not to mention IBIS and a wide selection of native and third-party lenses to choose from.
+The Sony α6700 is the best all-around mid-range camera we've tested for photographers.
+This hybrid model uses a 26-megapixel APS-C sensor and captures fantastic overall image quality.
+It's also relatively portable and has an excellent battery life, making it a good choice for long days on the go.
+The camera's autofocus system is also one of the most effective on the market, with AI-driven subject detection and tracking.
+On top of that, it has IBIS and a wide selection of compatible lenses, including plenty of more affordable third-party options.

-If you don't want to fiddle around with RAW files as much, consider the Fujifilm X-S20 instead.
-Fujifilm is known for its excellent JPEG color science and film simulation profiles, making it a good choice for those who prefer to take snapshots straight out of the camera.
-Like the α6700, it has IBIS to help you shoot handheld at slower shutter speeds and great ergonomics.
-However, its autofocus isn't as effective as Sony's AI-driven AF, so it's less suited to very fast subjects like sports or wildlife.
+If you don't want to fiddle around with RAW files too much, consider the Fujifilm X-S20 instead.
+Fujifilm is known for its excellent JPEG processing and film simulation profiles, making it a good choice for those who prefer to share their images straight out of the camera.
+Like the α6700, it has a high-res APS-C sensor and IBIS to help you shoot handheld at slower shutter speeds.
+However, its autofocus isn't as effective as the Sony's, so it's less suited to very fast subjects like sports or wildlife.

 See our review